Toxic Synovitis of the Hip in Children

 Your child may have any of the following:

 - Sudden pain in the hip, upper leg, or knee.
-The pain causes your child to limp when he walks.
+The pain causes your child to limp when he or she walks.

 - Limited leg and hip motion.
-Your child may sit or lie with his legs apart in an unusual position.
+Your child may sit or lie with his or her legs apart in an unusual position.

 - A low fever of 100ºF or less.